 Three common and well-known credit scores on the market are VantageScore, PLUS score, and FICO score.
 FICO is the credit score lenders most commonly use.

 Your FICO credit score is affected by factors such as:

 - The number of accounts you have

 - The types of credit accounts you own

 - Credit inquiries

-Your credit to debt ratio is also called your open credit card utilization percentage.
+Your credit-to-debt ratio is also called your open credit card utilization percentage.
 This percentage represents how much of your available credit card limits you are using at a given time.
 It can be calculated by taking your total credit card balances and dividing that number by your total limits.

-Here are a few more strategies to help:
+Here are some specific strategies to help: